sahibammar/momd/Documentation/EF CORE/README.md

 instances of .NET classes.
 - EF Core is designed to make writing code for accessing a database quick and intuitive.
 This O/RM has plenty of features to match many requirements
+- There are many good reasons to consider using EF Core: it’s built on a lot of experience, is well supported, and runs on multiple platforms.

 **Reference**